Does your doctor know about hidradenitis suppurativa?

-So, in an effort to help raise awareness and get faster a diagnosis – here are the 5 things we wish doctors knew about Hidradenitis Suppurativa.
+So, in an effort to help raise awareness and get faster a diagnosis – here are the 5 things we wish the doctor knew about Hidradenitis Suppurativa.

 There are two simple enough questions that can be asked which could help get a diagnosis.
 These are: